-The charge time depends on the car and the amount of charge required (charging slows down above 80%), but as a guide 100 miles of charge takes approximately 30 minutes by rapid charge and 10 minutes by ultra rapid charge.
+The charge time depends on the car and the amount of charge required (charging slows down above 80%), but as a guide 100 miles of charge takes approximately 30 minutes by Rapid charge and 10 minutes by Ultra-Rapid charge.

-The Monks Cross site is located next to Vanguard Shopping Park which has a good range of cafes and shops.
+The Monks Cross site is located next to Vanguard Shopping Park which has a good range of cafés and shops.

 HyperHub charging costs